-Here’s hoping you spend at least 1/3 of your life in your bedroom sleeping soundly!
-Even if your sleep is less than ideal, creating a bedroom space that incorporates all the elements of quiet restfulness and relaxation is important for mental—and physical—rejuvenation.
+When life gets busy, you know how important it is to have enough consistent, quality sleep.
+If your sleep is less than ideal, creating a bedroom space that incorporates all the elements of quiet restfulness and relaxation can go a long way toward that coveted good night’s sleep.
+After all, sleep is vital for mental—and physical—rejuvenation.

 - A superior mattress.
-Whether you prefer a firm or soft mattress, you need one that will support you in all the right ways for the perfect nights’ sleep.
-Splurge on a great mattress, although the highest prices don’t always mean the best quality.
-Try out potential mattresses in the showroom, but ask if there is a trial period during which you can return the mattress if it doesn’t work out (usually between 30-90 days).
-Every six months, flip or turn your mattress to prevent troughs from forming, and buy a new mattress every eight to 10 years.
+Whether you prefer a firm or soft mattress, you need one that will support you in all the right ways for the perfect night’s sleep.
+Many companies offer home delivery and trial periods, so you do not even have to step foot in a showroom to try out your new mattress.
+Every six months, flip or turn your mattress to prevent troughs from forming.
+It is recommended to replace your mattress every eight to 10 years.

 - Soothing colors.
-The bedroom is all about unwinding and relaxing in order to promote good sleep.
+The bedroom is a space for unwinding and relaxing.
 Color plays a huge role in either stimulating or relaxing your mind and body.
-Restful blues are one of the most popular colors for bedrooms, but choose any color or neutral that makes you feel happy and peaceful.
+Choose colors that make you feel calm and relaxed in your space.

 - Air conditioning.
-Your body sleeps best in cool temps.
-While it is far easier to regulate how many blankets you want to pile on during cold winter months, hot and humid summer nights make for restless sleep.
-Install an air conditioning unit in the bedroom if you do not already have central air.
-Next best is a ceiling fan or rotary fan to produce a light breeze.
+Your body sleeps best in cooler temperatures.
+While it is far easier to regulate how many blankets you want to pile on during cold winter months, hot and humid summer nights can make for restless sleep.
+Utilizing air conditioning and fans can make your sleep space much more accommodating in the hotter months.

 Keep These Things out of Your Bedroom

 - Office desk.
 Work-at-home veterans will tell you that keeping work in full sight of the bed makes it much harder to relax and wind down.
-If you don’t have room for a separate office, use screens or curtains to hide work clutter at night.
-You can also buy computer desks with closing doors to hide it all away.
+If you are unable to have a separate office space, try implementing screens or curtains to hide work clutter at night.